Round-Up of RTLSDR Upconverter Choices

 2. CT1FFU v5 HF converter is a brand new iteration of the long-standing design which was originally one of the first released.
 This model features an improved smaller PCB size, improved filtering and am improved ring mixer, and phantom power to eliminate a power cable when attached to certain compatible RTLSDR receivers.
 The LO is still 65.520MHz or 106.250MHz which might interfere with an FM Broadcast band in some countries, such as the U.S., but there is some filtering incorporated to eliminate that.
 The price is reduced to 55 Euro shipped worldwide with tracking.

 3. Marty KN0CK has developed an incredible upconverter which fits inside the tuner dongle’s enclosure using all 0402 SMD parts.
-It’s a complete stack, including the RTLSDR tuner and hand-assembled precision converter with a SA612-based mixer and Mini-Circuits MAR-8+ amplifier and 120MHz oscillator.
+It’s a complete stack, including the RTLSDR tuner and hand-assembled integral filter and pre-amplifier using the Mini-Circuits MAR-8+ amplifier.
 Very powerful, great at picking out weak signals, and requires no external hardware or cabling everywhere – just hook up an antenna and go.
-Available for $100 US plus shipping (U.S. and International shipping available), this is a addition to your ham shack.
+Available for $75 US plus shipping (U.S. and International shipping available), this is a addition to your ham shack.
 Buy it over at Easy-Kits.
-Bare boards are also available for incorporating into your own project.

 4. I’ve been using CT1FFU’s v3.1 dongle.
 German retailer Wimo sells completed kits, which have been in stock even when CT1FFU’s own kits have sold out.
 A no frills HF up-converter, mine came assembled except for the SMA connectors.
 It’s one of the early generation upconverters but still offers solid performance.
 V3.1 uses a 106.250MHz IF.